LuckSkyDevel/eorganization/README.md

 # Project Portfolio (Initial skeleton)

-This is an initial Spring Boot project skeleton for a Project Portfolio management system with:
+This is an initial Spring Boot project skeleton for a Project Portfolio management system called EOrganization with:
 - JWT (access + refresh tokens)
 - Roles and permissions (fine-grained)
 - Spring Security